ezraporter/AWS-Educational-Training/ACloudGuru_Solutions_Architect_Associate_Notes.md

 - Bootstrap scripts are run
 - Applications start

 EC2 Hibernation tells the OS to suspend to disk.
-Ibernation saves the contents from RAM into an AWS EBS Volume.
+Hibernation saves the contents from RAM into an AWS EBS Volume.
 When you start an EC2 our of hibernation, the AWS EBS root volume is restored, RAM is reloaded, previously running processes on the instance are resumed, and previously attached volumes are reattached.

 The instance boots _much faster_ as a result because you do not need to reload the OS.